awray3/albums2010-2019/README.md

 # Albums of the Decade, 2010 - 2019

 This repository is my work on scraping and analyzing the top albums of the 2010s decade.
-For the websites below, I collected ran
+For the websites below, I collected the artist name, album name, ranking, and year of the album.
+The combined and cleaned data is in the file `data/AOTD.csv`.

 ## Websites Included